Zold1/linux-basics/Package Management.md

   * `apt install tree python` install multi packages
 * `apt remove apache2` delete package
 * `apt purge apache2` delete package with all files
+* `apt update && apt upgrade` two commands you can use to keep all of your packages up to date in Debian or a Debian-based Linux distribution.

 ## DPKG Command [Debian]